Floral Park Memorial High School: Athletics

+In 2024, the Floral Park Memorial Boys Soccer team won the New York State Class A Championship under head coach Ahkeel Rodney.

 World record

 In 2007, students at Floral Park Memorial High School broke the Guinness Book of World Records previous record for most hugs in one hour by a single person.
-The previous record was 640 hugs in one hour and the new record is now 844 people, with the record being broken in 22 minutes.
 The event was a fundraiser for a scholarship in the honor of two students who lost their lives at the end of the 2005–2006 school year.